chippmann/ch.hippmann.godot.utilities/README.md

   @RegisterFunction
   override fun _process(delta: Double) {
-    resumeUiContinuations() // this resumes any continuations started with `withUiContext`.
+    resumeGodotContinuations() // this resumes any continuations started with `withGodotContext`.
 You can place it anywhere you want to.
-It basically runs all pending blocks of `withUiContext` synchronously in the order they were added
+It basically runs all pending blocks of `withGodotContext` synchronously in the order they were added
   }

   @RegisterFunction